yosinski/deep-visualization-toolbox/README.md

 Instead of using the master branch of Caffe, to use the demo you'll need the slightly modified [deconv-deep-vis-toolbox Caffe branch](https://github.com/yosinski/caffe/tree/deconv-deep-vis-toolbox) (supporting deconv and a few extra Python bindings).
 Getting the branch and switching to it is easy.
-Starting from your caffe directory, run:
+Starting from your Caffe directory (that is, the directory where you've checked out Caffe, *not* the directory where you've checked out the DeepVis Toolbox), run:

     $ git remote add yosinski https://github.com/yosinski/caffe.git
     $ git fetch --all